-We know money is tight and everyone is living within their means, but if your means are prohibiting you from getting up the stairs in your own home – a refurbished stairlift may be just the perfect option for you.
+We understand that money is tight for many people.
+If your budget prevents you from getting up the stairs in your own home, a refurbished stairlift might be the perfect solution for you.

 Firstly, what is a reconditioned stairlift?